(taken from the book "I Will Give You Rest" by Edward Kurath)

 God gave us both positive and negative emotions.
 So far we

-the negative ones unpleasant so we would avoid whatever was
+made the negative ones unpleasant so we would avoid

 The positive ones are also useful.
 God made them pleasant so